Publishing principles

 Editorial Policy

-This policy explains the standards we want every public article to follow before it earns reader trust.
+This policy explains the standards every public article should follow before it earns reader trust, search visibility, or a place in a public hub.

 Topic-first writing

 Articles should be discoverable by their subject.
-Titles and descriptions should describe the story clearly without leaning on site-name searches.
+Titles and descriptions should describe the story clearly without leaning on site-name searches, repeated category labels, or vague curiosity hooks.

 Accuracy and context